HomeLatest NewsEnterprise ITJapanese tech firm NEC to set up new R&D centre in India

 Preferred Source of Google

-The Japanese technology firm NEC Corporation is setting up and development centre in Mumbai to focus on the global expansion of its solutions.
+The Japanese technology firm NEC Corporation is setting up research and development centre in to focus on the global expansion of its solutions.
 The company informed that the new laboratories will be established in July 2018 within NEC existing campus.
 Akihiko Iketani, senior manager, Central Research Laboratories will lead the operations.

-The new centre will promote development and commercialization of solutions for India and other emerging countries in with NECTI’s Centers of Excellence, said NEC Corporation in a statement.
+The new centre will promote development and commercialization of solutions for India and other emerging countries in collaboration with NECTI’s Centers of Excellence, said NEC Corporation in a statement.

 Advertisement